The Golden Ratio

 © Golden Ratio Typography Calculator, Fair Use

-Overall, the golden ratio resonates with the human eye because it’s such an integral and time-tested principle.
-Designers who apply it accurately can help themselves and their brands to enjoy success with user interfaces that look great and work well, whatever the user scenario.
-The key part is that these designs are engaging and resonate with users on a subconscious level that builds trust and helps secure conversions.
+Overall, the golden ratio resonates with the human eye since it’s such an integral and time-tested principle.
+Designers who apply it accurately can help themselves and their brands to enjoy success with user interfaces that look great and work well—whatever the user scenario may be.
+The key part is that these designs are engaging and resonate with users on a subconscious level—one that builds trust and helps secure conversions.
 In any case, it’s essential for designers to treat the golden ratio wisely—as a tool in their design process, not a set-in-stone rule to follow regardless.

 Learn More about The Golden Ratio